Emergency Medicine and Global Health

 Global Health Electives

 Emergency Medicine is a critical component of global health at UVM.
 We are uniquely positioned within the University to help lead many of the global health initiatives.
-The Division of Emergency Medicine has four primary areas of focus in global health:
+The Department of Emergency Medicine has four primary areas of focus in global health:

 electives, sustainable partnerships, advocacy and research.